Interstate is closed outside Atlanta as residents evacuate due to a chemical plant fire

 A small fire on the plant's roof was initially contained, but reignited Sunday afternoon, Sheriff Eric Levett said in a video posted on Facebook as gray smoke spewed into the sky behind him.
 He said authorities were trying to get the fire under control and urged people to stay away from the area.

 People in the northern part of Rockdale County, north of Interstate 20, were ordered to evacuate and others were told to shelter in place with windows and doors closed.
-Sheriff's office spokesperson Christine Nesbitt did not know the number of people evacuated.
+Sheriff's office spokesperson Christine Nesbitt did not know the number of people evacuated although it covered a large portion of the community of Conyers.

 The federal Environmental Protection Agency and the Georgia Environmental Protection Division were both on site, county Emergency Management Director Sharon Webb said.
 The agencies are monitoring the air “to give us more of an idea of what the plume consists of.”